Jordanian Lamb Mansaf

 Making mansaf is actually a simple affair.
 There are a few steps but nothing too taxing.
 Here's a breakdown of how your time is spent.

-• Step 4 - Add 2½ cups of the cooking liquid into a fresh pan along with a little salt & pepper and bring to a simmer.
-Drain the rice then add to the lamb liquid and stir only once.
+• Step 4 - When the lamb has about 20 minutes left to cook, rinse and then soak the rice for 20 minutes in cold water.
+To a saucepan, add 2 cups of the lamb cooking liquid, a cup of water and the turmeric and bring to a simmer.
+Drain the rice then add to the lamb liquid.
 Reduce the heat to very low.
-Cover the pan and simmer very gently for 15 minutes until all the liquid has been absorbed.
-Remove from the heat, place a clean tea towel over the pan and then place the lid on top.
-The towel catches the excess steam and makes fluffier rice.
-Leave for 30 miniutes.
+Cover the pan and simmer very gently for 10-12 minutes until all the liquid has been absorbed and the rice cooked.
+Remove from the heat, place a clean tea towel over the pan and then place the lid on top and set aside.

-• Step 6 - Arranging the dish - if you managed to get hold of a large bread then place that on a large serving platter.
+• Arranging the dish - if you managed to get hold of a large bread then place that on a large serving platter.
 If not, make a bed of smaller flatbreads to form one large surface.
 Turn out the rice and spread over the bread in a thick layer.
 Top with the lamb and a little sauce.
-Scatter over the nuts and fresh herbs.
-Serve hot, with more of the yoghurt sauce on the side.
+Scatter over the toasted almonds* and parlsey.
+Serve hot, with more of the jameed sauce on the side.

 Helpful Tips